duniter/duniter/readme.md

     $ nodecoin --port 80

-Note that your system may require root access to launch on port 80.
+(may require root access to launch on port 80)

 It is also possible to specify the IPv4 interface:

     $ nodecoin -p 8888 --ipv4 127.0.0.1